-This academic enhancement program provides a 1.5-2-year pathway for students to earn a Master of Health Science (MHS) in Biomedical Sciences (BMS) following a curricular concentration in either Medical Sciences or Microbiology.
-The program is suited for students with a desire to enhance their academic and research portfolio for application to medical, dental, physician assistant, or PhD programs, as well as other allied health professions.
-Coursework is tailored to student interests in health and disease from the perspective of pathophysiology and/or microorganism infections, which serves as the foundation of modern medical practices and healthcare research.
-Graduates gain the knowledge, skills and training to lead today's rapidly changing healthcare industry and in public health.
-The traditional Biomedical Sciences master's program at Quinnipiac is specially designed to enhance the educational needs of students toward further professional degrees or employment, and offers MCAT, DAT, or GRE preparation and application support.
-The program provides training that is necessary to stay current with today's rapidly changing technology and to assume positions of greater responsibility, with employment in the research/development industry, diagnostic companies, or laboratories conducting biomedical or clinical research.
+This academic enhancement program provides an 11-month pathway for students to earn a Master of Health Science (MHS) in Biomedical Science (BMS).
+The program is suited for students with a strong science background preparing for application to medical or dental schools.
+Coursework is focused on a comprehensive study of health and disease, which serves as the foundation of modern medical practices and healthcare research.
+Graduates gain the knowledge, skills and training to lead today's rapidly changing healthcare industry.
+The accelerated Biomedical Sciences master's program at Quinnipiac is specially designed to enhance the educational needs of students toward a degree in medicine or dentistry, including offering MCAT or DAT preparation and application support.
+The program provides training that is necessary to stay current with today's rapidly changing technology and to assume positions of greater responsibility, with employment in the research/ development industry, diagnostic companies, or laboratories conducting biomedical or clinical research.
 A laptop is required for all students enrolled in the MHS in BMS program.